System-rat/ansi/README.md

 ```

 # Installing
-This library can also be installed globaly:
+This library can also be installed globally:

 Configure and run using `ninja` or another generator of your choice:
 ```sh